 Tilley Mill Events is an outdoorsy park venue for couples’ weddings in the greater Taylorsville, Georgia area.
 This park property features numerous outdoor wedding locations for couples in addition to a pavilion and a barn setting.
-Couples can find this private venue located approximately 45 minutes outside of Marietta, Georgia.
+To-be-weds can find this private venue located approximately 45 minutes outside of Marietta, Georgia.

 Facilities and Capacity

 The property at Tilley Mill Events was first purchased by Betty Jane and Joe Tilley in 1994.
 They cleared the park to make it more welcoming and inhabitable before building the pavilion and bathroom areas.
-A barn was added behind the grist mill in 2013.
+A barn was added behind the gristmill in 2013.
 The site’s history dates back to the Civil War, when soldiers from the North and the South used the land for troop encampments.